liip/RMT/README.md

        vcs-tag:
            tag-prefix: "v_"

+RMT also support JSON config, but we recommend you to use YML.

 ### Branch specific config

 Something you want to use a different release strategy according to the VCS branch, for example, you want to add a entry into a CHANGELOG only in the `master` branch.
 To do so, you have to place your default config into a root element named `_default`.
 Then you can override parts is this default config for the branch `master`.
 Example: